-Adjust the distance and speed of rectification
+Adjusting the distance and speed of the retraction

 Points to keep in mind during testing

-- In case of having an excess or defect of material that cannot be adjusted with the retractions, you can reduce or increase the printing temperature by 5ºC.
+- In the case of having an excess or defect of material that cannot be adjusted with the retractions, you can reduce or increase the printing temperature by 5ºC.

 Minimum retraction travel

-This option indicates the minimum length of the travel that the extruder must take before performing a retraction.
+This option indicates the minimum length of travel that the extruder must take before performing a retraction.

 Maximum retraction count and minimum extrusion window